 Whilst damp surveys and damp reports can be obtained for free, most PCA contractor members and all independent damp surveyors and consultants charge a fee for the survey.
 These vary from well under a hundred pounds to quite a sum, if consultancy work is needed.
 You tend to get what you pay for in the damp proofing world, so beware the free survey brigade, who can’t pay for the fuel they burn on the way to the house to do your survey, without winning some damp proofing work from somewhere?.
 Nothing in life is free and if it sounds too good to be true etc.

 We hope the above is useful and has given you some idea of what to expect from a damp survey.
-If you have any queries do please call our free customer service line on 0800 591 541 where Julie, Sian and Katrina can answer them.
-Or ask for either Bryan Hindle CSRT CSSW or Sean Tristram-Jones CSRT CSSW to call you back, so you can quiz a real qualified damp specialist surveyor yourself; our advice is free.
+If you have any queries, do please call our free customer service line on 0800 591 541 or fill in our contact form.